rcamacho89/OCI/Network/README.md

 # Files

-provider.tf --> Where we declare which provider we are using, in this case we are working with OCI.
+provider.tf --> Where we declare which provider we are using in Terraform, in this case we are working with OCI.

 main.tf --> Here we have the resources that we are creating such as VCN's, Route Tables, Internet Gateways, Security List and etc.